 The high from cocaine is often followed by apathy, depression, a feeling of emptiness, and cravings to use the drug more.
-If you have enough cocaine available, it is quite easy for you to binge and then overdose on it.
+When enough cocaine is available, it is easy to binge and overdose.

 At the current time, there is no specific medication to reverse the effects of a cocaine overdose.
 Instead, the symptoms are addressed with medications and IV fluids.
 Symptoms are addressed on an individual basis.

 People who abuse cocaine typically refer to their withdrawal symptoms as a “crash” or “comedown” from the drug.

 In some cases, people experience hallucinations or paranoid delusions during the comedown period.